I love doing this – see other hiking myths HERE

 If you get lost, should you start by looking for food first?
 NO!
 Assuming you can’t reliably reverse course to your last known milestone, the first thing you want to do in such a situation is look for shelter from the elements, then work towards signaling others, then search for water and THEN look for food.

 The human body can survive without food for days before starvation.
-Nature, dehydration and the elements can damage you a lot faster.
-See more on what do to if you get lost in my post here.
+Nature, dehydration, and the elements can damage you a lot faster.
+For more information, see: Challenges on a Hike

 Myth: Clouds protect against sunburn